zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  Plugin identifier loaded successfully and the plugin version for the same is _plugin version_.
+  Plugin _identifier_ loaded successfully and the plugin version for the same is _plugin_ version.

   **Action:**